 How to keep stink bugs out of your home

-Check all entry points so doors and windows and deal with any obvious cracks or openings – window frames which face directly into the sun are a popular entry point as are door frames, electrical outlets and light fixtures.
+Check all entry points (doors and windows) and deal with any obvious cracks or openings – window frames that face directly into the sun are a popular entry point as are door frames, electrical outlets, and light fixtures.
 Stink bugs are attracted to light so for exterior lighting consider yellow bulbs or sodium bulbs which many insects dislike, not just stink bugs.

 - Keep the garden free from debris and the areas surrounding the garden and house as well

 - Keep your garden weed free as this is a common place for stink bugs to hide and seek shelter

 - Remove old logs and pieces of wood

 - As stink bugs feed and lay eggs on garden plants, you can spray the plants with a mineral clay or kaolin clay solution as this prevents the stink bugs from laying eggs and reproducing – this treatment is safe for the plants and can be washed off quite harmlessly if these are vegetables for the kitchen